mattermost/docs/source/configure/experimental-configuration-settings.rst

 This setting isn't available in the System Console and can only be set in ``config.json``.

 Set the file location of the compliance exports.
-By default, they are written to the ``exports`` subdirectory of the configured `Local Storage directory <https://docs.mattermost.com/configure/configuration-settings.html#local-storage-directory>`__.
+By default, they are written to the ``exports`` subdirectory of the configured :ref:`Local Storage directory <configure/environment-configuration-settings:local storage directory>`.

 +-------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"FileLocation": "export"`` with string input. |